-China asked Putin to delay Ukraine war until after Winter Olympics, say US officials
+China asked Russia to delay Ukraine war until after Olympics, say US officials

 The information was collected by a Western intelligence service ahead of Russia’s invasion of Ukraine and was considered to be credible, according to The New York Times.

+It was then passed between US officials and their counterparts in allied countries as Western governments tried to work out if Russia would invade its neighbour.

-Mr Putin met with President Xi Jinping of China in Beijing on 4 February before the opening ceremony of the Olympics.
+One official told the newspaper that the intelligence report did not mean that conversations had taken place directly between Chinese president Xi Jinping and Mr Putin, who met in Beijing on 4 February before the opening ceremony of the Olympics.

 The closing ceremony was held on 20 February, and on 21 February Russia ordered more troops into an area of eastern Ukraine controlled by pro-Russia insurgents.